Josh Clarke (footballer, born 1994): Brentford

-Early years (2011–2015)
+Early years (2011–2013)

 Clarke signed a two-year scholarship at League One club Brentford during the 2011 off-season, after being spotted while on a course at Southgate College.
 He also represented Middlesex Schools at U17 level.
-He progressed from the youth team to the Development Squad and signed a one-year professional contract for the 2013–14 season.
+Clarke progressed from the youth team to the Development Squad and played the first senior football of his career for Isthmian League Premier Division club Carshalton Athletic on two work experience loans during the 2012–13 season.
+He made 17 league appearances and scored one goal during a season to forget for the club, in which it narrowly avoided relegation.

+Loan spells (2013–2015)

-Clarke made his first team debut in a 5–0 League Cup second round defeat at Derby County in August 2013, playing the full 90 minutes.
-His second appearance came in a 2–1 Football League Trophy defeat to Peterborough United on 8 October, when he replaced Martin Fillo after 47 minutes.
-After finishing the 2013–14 season as the leading appearance-maker in the Development Squad, Clarke was promoted into the first team squad for the remainder of the League One season on 16 April 2014.
+Clarke signed a one-year professional contract for the 2013–14 season and made two cup appearances during the early months of the campaign.
+Mid-season loans with Conference South club Maidenhead United and Conference Premier club Braintree Town respectively yielded just two appearances, After finishing the 2013–14 season as the leading appearance-maker in the Brentford Development Squad, Clarke was promoted into the first team squad for the remainder of the League One season on 16 April 2014.
 With promotion to the Championship secured, he made his league debut when he replaced right back Nico Yennaris after 81 minutes of a 4–1 defeat to Colchester United 10 days later.

-Clarke signed a new a one-year contract on 9 June 2014, but failed to feature at all in the first team during the 2014–15 season.
+Clarke signed a new a one-year contract on 9 June 2014 and joined League Two club Dagenham & Redbridge on a 28-day youth loan on 22 August 2014.
+His only involvement with the first team came when he was an unused substitute during the following day's match versus Mansfield Town.
+Failure to recover from a thigh injury saw Clarke return to Brentford when his loan expired.
+He failed to feature at all in the first team during the 2014–15 season.
 He made 19 Development Squad appearances during the season, moved from right wing to right back and impressed sufficiently to sign a new one-year extension in late June 2015.

-Breakthrough (2015–2018)
+Fringe player (2015–16)

 Clarke made his first senior Brentford appearance in over 15 months in the League Cup first round versus Oxford United on 11 August 2015 and was one of the few Bees players to offer any spark in the 4–0 defeat.
-An injury crisis saw him keep his place in the squad throughout August and September and he made three further appearances before departing on loan in October 2015.
+An injury crisis saw him keep his place in the squad throughout August and September and he made three further appearances before departing join League Two club Barnet on loan on 15 October 2015.
+Clarke returned to Brentford when his loan expired on 3 January 2016, after making 10 appearances and scoring three goals.
 Nearly five months since his previous involvement, injury to right back Maxime Colin and the deployment of right back Nico Yennaris as a defensive midfielder saw Clarke embark on a run of 8 late-season appearances, which took his tally for 2015–16 to 12.